DevvObiero/GIT-MENTOR/README.md

 # 🚀 GitHub Mentor

-**GitHub Mentor** is a tool that analyzes your GitHub profile and provides personalized, actionable advice to help you grow as a developer — beyond just green squares and stars.
+**GitHub Mentor** is a tool that analyzes your GitHub profile and provides personalized, actionable advice to help you grow your ratings as a developer — beyond just green squares and stars.

 > I'll use myself as evidence!